tytydraco/yessleep/out/I_think_my_engagement_ring_was_killing_people.md

 The splash below was small.
 The ripples disappeared quickly.

-It's been three days.
+It's been three weeks.
 No accidents.
 No deaths.

 Jake is himself again, though he remembers everything.

 We both do.

+When Jake and I drive over that bridge, we both fall silent, staring at the water below.

 Sometimes I dream of the river bottom, of silt slowly covering the cloth bag, of water flowing endlessly over hidden things.
 In these dreams, I see fish swimming near the bag, then darting away suddenly.

-And sometimes, when Jake and I drive over that bridge, we both fall silent, staring at the water below.

 The ring is down there.
 Waiting.